The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 In the springtime, take your plant outdoors if you wish.

-Moving plants from indoors to outdoors may cause leaf yellowing, cessation of blooming, and a wilted appearance.
+Moving plants from indoors to outdoors may cause yellow leaves, cessation of blooming, and a wilted appearance.

 These are all signs of stress.